hashgraph/hedera-improvement-proposal/HIP/hip-26.md

 The following errors in contract call are moving out of precheck errors and into transaction errors: `CONTRACT_NEGATIVE_GAS`, `CONTRACT_NEGATIVE_VALUE`.

+#### Deprecated HAPI properties

+`fileID` property in the `ContractUpdateTransactionBody` protobuf (used in the `ContractUpdate` operation) is to be deprecated because it is ignored and there is no reason and intention for implementing the described by the protobuf feature.

+`maxResultSize` property in the `ContractCallLocalQuery` protobuf (used in the `ContractLocalCall` operation) is to be deprecated.

 ### Upgrade to "London" Hard Fork

 The smart contract platform will be upgraded to support the EVM visible changes